willcpope/galaxys_edge_experience_analysis/README.md

 * Data about the future
 * Tells you why it's happening

-For this analysis, I am focusing on experience data collected from:
+For this analysis, I focused on experience data collected from:
 * Online Survey
 * Twitter
 * Google Trends